-In order to protect against something it is necessary to begin with an understanding of what it is that you are protecting against.
+To protect against something, it is necessary to begin with an understanding of what it is that you are protecting against.
 It is fine to say that protection is being taken against potential loss.
-Losses are inevitable part of the trading game.
-We need to accept losses as cost of doing this business.
-World’s best traders too lose a lot.
+Losses are an inevitable part of the trading game.
+We need to accept losses as the cost of doing this business.
+The world’s best traders lose a lot.

-- The underlying root cause of a loss in any particular trading situation is the trader’s own fear and greed.
+- The underlying root cause of a loss in any trading situation is the trader’s fear and greed.

 Let’s start with fear

-Fear warns you that something doesn’t feel right about a trade that you took; you have to try to figure out what exactly is going wrong
+Fear warns you that something doesn’t feel right about a trade you took; you have to figure out what is going wrong.

 Any fear that does exist works in two ways.